windicss/docs/features/index.md

 # Features

 [Windi CSS] is fully compatible with [Tailwind CSS] v2.
-On top of that, we have many additional features that boost your workflow further and open up much more possibilities.
+On top of that, we have many additional features that boost your workflow further and open up many more possibilities.

 ## Value Auto-infer